 Co-writer and director Dan Scanlon, whose last movie for Pixar was MONSTERS UNIVERSITY, debuted the project back at the D23 Expo in 2017.
 Back then, he introduced it in a poignant way.
 He said that he was too young to remember his father, who died while he and his brother were very young.
 Later, he uncovered an audio recording of his father's voice, uttering one word.
 It inspired him to write this story and to imagine what it would be like for him to return and spend the day with his sons.

-If that’s how the movie came to be, just think about how many emotions you’ll be feeling when you watch the finished film.
+If that’s how the movie came to be, just think about how many emotions you’ll be feeling when you watch ONWARD in its finished form.
 Pixar is well known for making audiences weep like children and a movie with this kind of emotional center will undoubtedly reduce everyone who watches it to a blubbering puddle.

 All images courtesy of Pixar and Walt Disney Studios.

 The Wicked Movie Adaptation: Everything You Need to Know

 The Black Phone: Ethan Hawke's Scary Masks, Ranked